daankh/Slider/README.md

 # Slider
-Full responsive slider built using JavaScript and Sass
+Full responsive slider built using JavaScript and Sass.
+That project was made for training.

 ## Features